Lamotrigine (By mouth)

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have kidney problems, liver problems, heart problems, blood problems, bone marrow problems, or depression.
-Tell your doctor if you have had a rash or an allergic reaction to other seizure medicines.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, or a history of depression.
+Tell your doctor if you have had a rash or an allergic reaction to other seizure medicine.

 - This medicine may make you dizzy or drowsy.
-Avoid driving, using machines, or doing anything else that could be dangerous if you are not alert.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

-- Do not stop using this medicine suddenly without asking your doctor.
-You may need to slowly decrease your dose before stopping it completely.
+- Do not stop using this medicine suddenly.
+Your doctor will need to slowly decrease your dose before you stop it completely.